top of page

 8. Confidentiality

-Members will be required to sign confidentiality agreements and must treat information they receive as confidential unless otherwise advised.
+Members are required to sign the Membership Appointment Form Terms & Conditions, which outline confidentiality requirements, and must treat information they receive as confidential unless otherwise advised.
 Members should not use confidential information other than for the purpose of performing their function as a member of the CRG.

 9. Support and Reimbursement